Song of the Open Road

 Song of the Open Road is a 1944 musical comedy film directed by S. Sylvan Simon, from a screenplay by Irving Phillips and Edward Verdier.
 It was the debut film of teenage singer Jane Powell.
 Powell's real name was Suzanne Burce, but prior to the release of this film MGM assigned her the stage name "Jane Powell" (the name of the character she portrays in this film).

 Plot

-Child film star Jane Powell, tired of her life being run by her stage mother, runs away from home and tries to lead a "normal" life at a Crops Corps camp.
-When a crop needs picking, Powell enlists the help of some celebrity friends.
+The movie follows Tess, a teenage girl who dreams of becoming a singer but is overshadowed by her famous country-music star mother, Erica.
+Wanting a normal life and the chance to prove herself, Tess secretly joins her mother on a summer concert tour—disguised as a backup singer.